opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ```

 ## Run with Docker Compose
+*_Dependencies must have been compiled to run this project._

 ### Clone repository
 Clone the repository and move it to the project root folder